 Myth # 3: Run water while the disposal is on will help the waste go down.

 Truth: No amount of water will prevent eventual clogs from the wrong types of food going down your disposal.
-Grease, fats, peels, and eggshells should never be put into the disposal because of their clog risk.
+Grease, fats, peels, eggshells, and a few other foods should never be put into the disposal because of their clog risk.
 Hard or thick food items can also damage the disposal.

 Myth # 4: Plumbing fixtures do not need regular maintenance.